Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 We are conducting theoretical research on the fundamental aspects of quantum mechanics and quantum information, exploring interesting and attractive quantum worlds, and pursuing future quantum technologies.

-- (1) Christian Arenz, Daniel Burgarth, Paolo Facchi, Vittorio Giovannetti, Hiromichi Nakazato, Saverio Pascazio, and Kazuya Yuasa, "Universal Control Induced by Noise," Physical Review A 93, 062308 (2016) [Editors' Suggestion].
+- (1) Daniel Burgarth, Paolo Facchi, Hiromichi Nakazato, Saverio Pascazio, and Kazuya Yuasa, "Kolmogorov-Arnold-Moser Stability for Conserved Quantities in Finite-Dimensional Quantum Systems," Physical Review Letters 126, 150401 (2021).

 - (3) Daniel Burgarth, Paolo Facchi, Vittorio Giovannetti, Hiromichi Nakazato, Saverio Pascazio, and Kazuya Yuasa, "Exponential Rise of Dynamical Complexity in Quantum Computing through Projections," Nature Communications 5, 5173 (2014).